Changissnz/nu_merchant_principal/README.md

 improvement</ins>.
-By this suggestion, work-allocation decisions to specialize the workers by compartmentalizing their activity and interaction into certain channels, these channels non-existing in equal-work environments, naturally places demands on the workers unique by their specialization.
+By this suggestion, work-allocation decisions to specialize the workers by compartmentalizing their activity and interaction into certain channels, non-existing in equal-work environments, naturally places demands on the workers unique by their specialization.
 The objective is for each of the workers, with some natural inclination at a task, to progressively improve their natural inclination.
 In turn, greater workers for a greater whole should be the summary line from the overall review of the workers, after their undergoing specialization in tasks.
 These marked improvements also